lelutin/scout/README.md

 ## Tests

-To run tests, call the `nosetests` script (which comes with nose).
+tests are run using pytest.
 From the base directory, with the venv activated:

-    nostests -c nose.cfg

-You can specify any of `nose.cfg`, `nose.unit.cfg` and `nose.functional.cfg` to chose which tests will run, respectively all tests, only unit tests, and only functional tests.
-Only the file `nose.unit.cfg` shows test coverage since this measure is only relevant with those tests alone.
+    pytest

+You can disable running the functional (or integration) tests by filtering out the marker (or by dropping the "not", run only those tests):

+    pytest -m "not integration"

-# License
+## License

 Scout can be used, distributed and modified.
 All files are under a BSD-4-clause license.